“This article is part of The Belief Bucket series, where we debunk common myths about alcohol and its perceived benefits.”

 2. Pre-Inebriation

-True relaxation doesn’t depend on what’s in the fridge or how quickly you can feel numb.
+The comfort isn’t real.
+It’s expectation.
+True relaxation doesn’t depend on what’s in the fridge or how quickly you can get numb.

 This one’s sneaky.
-If you haven’t had a drink in a while, you might feel edgy or irritable without knowing why.
-That’s often mild withdrawal, your body craving the chemical balance it’s gotten used to.
+If you haven’t had a drink in a while, you might feel restless, edgy, or even irritable.
+That’s often mild withdrawal.
+Your body’s asking for the chemical it’s used to.

-When you finally drink, that discomfort fades, and it feels like relief.
-But the discomfort was caused by alcohol in the first place.
+When you finally drink, the discomfort fades.
+It feels like relief.
+But really, you’re just calming the storm alcohol created in the first place.

-The same goes for mental cravings.
-If you’ve been thinking about drinking all day, the first sip feels like relaxation.
-But really, it’s just ending a state of agitation alcohol created.
+The same thing happens with mental cravings.
+If you’ve been thinking about drinking all day, that first sip feels like peace.
+But it’s not peace.
+It’s just the end of agitation caused by alcohol.

 4. Confusing Relaxation With Drinking